danzek/ntdsxtract/README.md

 In order to use the framework the excellent library called libesedb must be installed.
-The modules extract information from the output of the tool `esedbextract` which is included in this library.
+The modules extract information from the output of the tool `esedbexport` which is included in this library.
 The code of the library can be downloaded from [https://github.com/libyal/libesedb](https://github.com/libyal/libesedb)

 Some part of the framework is based on the excellent framework called creddump.
 You can download the latest version of creddump from [this fork on GitHub](https://github.com/danzek/creddump)

+The creddump parent folder (named "creddump") can be copied and pasted into the ntdsxtract folder to get it to be recognized as a module.
+The creddump framework requires pycrypto as a dependency.
+In python 2:

+    pip install pycrypto

 ## Original README from ntdsxtract.com